zalando/gin-oauth2/README.md

 We welcome contributions from the community; just submit a pull request.
 To help you get started, here are some items that we'd love help with:

-- Adding automated tests, possibly with [dex](https://github.com/coreos/dex) to include Travis CI in the setup
+- Adding automated tests, possibly with [dex](https://github.com/coreos/dex), to include Travis CI in the setup
 - Adding integration with other open-source token providers
 - Refactoring and rebuilding a customizable Google LoginHandler
 - Adding other OAuth2 providers like Google and GitHub
-- the code base
+- The code base

 Please use GitHub issues as the starting point for contributions, new ideas and/or bug reports.